Quality Management System in 10 Easy Steps

 A Quality Management System (QMS) is a management system pure and simple.
 It is not quality’s management system; it is a management system that, if done right, produces quality products.
 A Quality Management Systems is built for ISO registration, to satisfy customer requirements, or to produce better products.
-Building a Quality Management System is not hard if you follow these 10 easy steps.
+Building a Quality Management System in 10 easy steps is not hard if you follow these steps.

 1. Define and Map Your Processes